lightvector/KataGo/docs/GraphSearch.md

 In the case of graphs, rather than trees, formulating a cheaper incremental update that behaves equivalently, or behaves equivalently in the limit, can be a little tricky, but it can be done and might result in higher performance.
 [Czech, Korus, and Kersting](https://arxiv.org/pdf/2012.11045.pdf) do in fact use a somewhat incremental formulation, since they approached the algorithm more directly from the historical "running statistics" presentation of MCTS, and so perhaps could be a reference for how to do this.

-Czech et. al. also make a somewhat interesting further choice to store Q values on edges, not just edge visit counts, and add an incremental mechanism for how a stale Q value can gradually "catch up" to more recent values (in contrast to directly computing the correct Q value), as well as introducing a hyperparameter controlling an error tolerance at which the mechanism doesn't apply (where theoretically staleness biases smaller than the tolerance could persist indefinitely).
-As far as I can tell, many of these extra complications are not strictly needed for correctness and can be conceptualized as "performance hacks/optimizations", or possibly changes that mildly alter exploration in a way that might have beneficial side effects.
+Czech et. al. also make a somewhat interesting further choice to store Q values on edges, not just edge visit counts, and add an incremental mechanism for how a stale Q value can gradually "catch up" to more recent values (in contrast to just computing the correct Q value and catching up immediately), as well as introducing a hyperparameter controlling an error tolerance at which the mechanism doesn't apply (where theoretically staleness biases smaller than the tolerance could persist indefinitely).
+As far as I can tell, many of these extra complications are not needed for correctness and can be conceptualized as "performance hacks/optimizations", or in some cases as changes that mildly alter exploration and the way Q values converge that might either have small beneficial effects or small costs/harms, depending on the situation.
 But as seen from the pseudocode given in this document, it's possible to get MCGS working with a simple algorithm, and *without* being forced to introduce any new error tolerance parameters or needing to track Q values on edges.

 If one does NOT need to squeeze out the extra computational performance (e.g. if the code is GPU-bound on a neural net anyways such that CPU doesn't matter so much), then there are also some advantages to the idempotent update.
 For example, an idempotent update is easier to reason about, especially when also multithreading or when trying things like having a parallel thread to walk the tree and unstale-ify nodes as mentioned above.
-It also doesn't cost that much more if nodes don't have many children explored yet, and this is often the case for a lot of the nodes in a search due to the nature of exponential branching.
 KataGo currently uses the idempotent formulation.

 ### Continuing vs Stopping Playouts when Child Visits > Edge Visits